dzbeck/attack_to_cve/updated-methodology.md

 2. **Primary Impact** - the initial benefit (impact) gained through exploitation of the vulnerability (T1552 in the example).
 3. **Secondary Impact** - what the adversary can do by gaining the benefit of the primary impact (T1078 in the example).

-Using these three components, a **Vulnerability Impact Description (VID)** can be developed (XXX is it useful to have an acronyn??XXX):
+Using these three components, a **Vulnerability Impact Description (VID)** can be developed (**XXX is it useful to have an acronyn??XXX**):

 > The vulnerability allows the attacker to use **[EXPLOITATION METHOD]** to gain **[Primary Impact]**, which leads to **[Secondary Impact]**.

 ![/new-cve-to-attack-sentence.png](/new-cve-to-attack-sentence.png)

 Given a vulnerability, it may not be possible to identify an ATT&CK technique for each VID component because ATT&CK's level of abstraction may not match that of the vulnerability.
 Also, ATT&CK defines techniques used in *real-world* attacks and does not include theoretical techniques.
-However, as we show in the examples below, a VID with just one or two components is still useful.
+However, as shown in the examples below, a VID with just one or two components is still useful.

 ##	Mapping Methodology